ccamel/kynaptik/README.md

 The yaml configuration has the following structure:

-- `condition`: mandatory, specifies the condition (textual) to be satisfied for the function to be triggered.
+- `preCondition`: optional, specifies the condition (textual) to be satisfied for the function to be triggered.
 The condition is an expression
-(text) compliant with the syntax of [antonmedv/expr](https://github.com/antonmedv/expr) engine.
+(text) compliant with the syntax of [antonmedv/expr](https://github.com/antonmedv/expr) engine. `true` by default.
 - `action`: specifies the action to perform.
   - `uri`: mandatory, the URI of the endpoint to invoke.
 Shall resolve to a URI according to [rfc3986](https://www.ietf.org/rfc/rfc3986.txt).
   Protocol shall be either `http` or `https`.